 In May 2014, the FASB issued new accounting guidance on revenue from contracts with customers.
 The new guidance requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 This new guidance also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
 In March 2016, the FASB issued additional guidance which clarifies principal versus agent considerations, and in April 2016, the FASB issued further guidance which clarifies the identification of performance obligations and the implementation guidance for licensing.
 The updated guidance will replace most existing revenue recognition guidance in GAAP when it becomes effective and permits the use of either a full retrospective or modified retrospective transition method.
 This guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017.
 We have identified the Company's various revenue streams and are working with our consolidated subsidiary to evaluate the quantitative effects of the new guidance.
-The Company has not yet selected a transition method.
+The Company anticipates adopting the modified retrospective method, however, this decision is not final and is subject to the completion of our analysis of the guidance.
 We will continue to provide updates as to the progress of our evaluation in our quarterly reports during 2017.

-Liberty Broadband holds an investment that is accounted for using the equity method.
+Liberty Broadband holds an investment in Charter that is accounted for using the equity method.
 Liberty Broadband does not control the decision making process or business management practices of this affiliate.
 Accordingly, Liberty Broadband relies on the management of this affiliate to provide it with accurate financial information prepared in accordance with GAAP that the Company uses in the application of the equity method.
 In addition, Liberty Broadband relies on audit reports that are provided by the affiliate's independent auditor on the financial statements of such affiliate.
 The Company is not aware, however, of any errors in or possible misstatements of the financial information provided by its equity affiliate that would have a material effect on Liberty Broadband's condensed consolidated financial statements.